Special Victims Unit

 Originally established in 1996 as the ST.O.P.
-Unit, the Special Victims Unit (SVU) was renamed and expanded in January, 2003 under the leadership of then newly elected Prosecutor Michael Dvorak.
+Unit, the Special Victims Unit (SVU) was renamed and expanded in January, 2003, under the leadership of then newly elected Prosecutor Michael Dvorak.
 Previously focusing exclusively on domestic violence cases, the SVU was reorganized into a model of multi-jurisdictional, multi-disciplinary collaboration in investigation and prosecution.
-All St. Joseph County cases involving domestic violence, child physical and sexual abuse, child neglect and exploitation, and adult sex crimes are investigated and prosecuted by staff of the SVU.
+All St. Joseph County cases involving child physical and sexual abuse, child neglect and exploitation, and adult sex crimes are investigated and prosecuted by the SVU.

 This specially trained unit of the St. Joseph County Prosecutor's Office consists of:

 Detectives who are trained and experienced in sexual assault and child abuse cases come together from the three major police departments in St. Joseph County; the South Bend Police Department, Mishawaka Police Department and the St. Joseph County Police Department, to coordinate their efforts and to concentrate on these specific crimes.
 They work under a Commander and alongside a prosecutorial staff whose expertise is these types of crimes as well.

 Four victim advocates provide direct advocacy services to victims and their families helping them navigate the criminal justice process.